Why is it so Hard to Send Money to China?

 You need 7 tools to master international trade.
 Find out what they are.

-Despite all of the above, dealing with businesses and individuals in China isn’t prohibitive.
+Despite all of the above, dealing with businesses and individuals in China isn’t prohibited.
 With nearly half a trillion dollars sent to China last year alone, and expected to increase, plenty of businesses facilitate payments on a daily basis.
 However, there has to be an easier way, particularly in this disruptive age where payment processing has been simplified when dealing with, paying and receiving payment from non-domestic parties.

 Small businesses dealing with vendors in China now have an option through Veem.
 We developed our global payments platform with small business in mind, making payments to China and more than sixty other countries easier and less costly—a totally transparent process during which you can see where your money is at all times, and no hidden fees.